unwire/viper-demo-ios/Presentation.md

 - Responsible for creating and wiring up Viper module.
 - Produces and returns UIViewController retaining the module.
 - Must contain at least one building method.
-- UIKit aware

 **Router:**
 - An EXIT point from the module.
 - Takes care of routing from one module to another.
-- UIKit

 ---

-# Ready for full picture?
+# Ready for the full picture?
 *...you've been warned!*

 ---